How Much Are Swimming Pool Maintenance Costs?

 Concrete: This is the most expensive type of pool to maintain.
 This is in part because concrete is the most susceptible to algae infestations.
 In turn, forcing pool owners to run the pump more often and use more chemicals to keep the pool clean.
 Concrete pools also require acid washing every few years, costing up to $500!

-Vinyl: Vinyl liners may not require as much constant maintenance as concrete pools, but the weak liners do not last very long and will need to be replaced every 4-8 years, costing up to $5,000!
+Vinyl: Vinyl liners may not require as much constant maintenance as concrete pools, but the weak liners do not last very long and must be replaced every 4-8 years, costing up to $5,000!

 Fiberglass: Fiberglass pools are the easiest on your checkbook in the long run.
 Although they come with a higher initial price tag, they require up to 70% fewer chemicals than other pool types and can last over 20 years if well-kept.